 The architecture is incredible for sure, the monuments are mesmerising, and the magic of being at a point where two continents meet is truly special.
 But, the magic of Istanbul for me was in eating corn in Taksim Square watching stray cats play, listening to the call to prayer as the sunset sipping on a mint tea, or finding a little place on a back street to eat Balık Ekmek (a fish sandwich) whilst taking in the general buzz.

 The Sultanahmet part of the city will draw you in, with Egyptian and Roman ruins, Byzantine architecture and Christian mosaics in the Hagia Sofia, but the city stretches out, with countless places to just wander, and admire completely with an energy unlike many other places I’ve been.
 In total, across three visits, I’ve spent 7 days in Istanbul, and I still would love to go back, so embrace now as a time for slower travel and stretch out that city break.

 Don’t miss: The Hagia Sophia and Blue Mosque for architecture, a visit to the Basilica Cistern for historic waterworks, a cruise along the Bosphorus river for a different angle and the Grand Bazaar for shopping.

-The Coronavirus situation and response in Turkey has been relatively well managed, highlighted by its inclusion on the UK Approved Travel list.
+The Coronavirus situation and response in Turkey has been relatively (at the time of writing, July 2020) well managed at the time of writing, with relatively low numbers being reported – this is highlighted by its inclusion on the UK Approved Travel list.
 Please check the most recent information with your local government travel portal.